grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 1. In a browser, go to the Grafana server at [http://localhost:3000](http://localhost:3000).
 1. Sign in using the default username `admin` and password `admin`.
-1. Navigate to Configuration -> Data sources on the left.
+1. On the left-hand side, go to **Configuration** > **Data sources**.
-1. Configure a new Prometheus data source to query the local Grafana Mimir server using the following settings:
+1. Configure a new Prometheus data source to query the local Grafana Mimir server, by using the following settings:

       | Field | Value                              |
       | ----- | ---------------------------------- |
       | Name  | Mimir                              |
       | URL   | http://\<release-name\>-mimir-nginx.\<namespace\>.svc:80/prometheus |

-    To add a data source, refer to [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) in the Grafana documentation.
+    To add a data source, see [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/).

- 1. Verify success
+ 1. Verify success:

-    When you have completed the tasks so far in this getting started guide, you can query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) as well as create dashboard panels using the newly configured Grafana Mimir data source.
+    You should be able to query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured `Mimir` data source.